Imaginarydesign/laravel-5-admin-starter/readme.md

 1. Clone it
 2. cd into it
+3. composer install
-3. npm install
+4. npm install
-4. bower install
+5. bower install
-5. gulp
+6. gulp

 ## Usage